Root Canal in Tampa

 There is a great deal of precision and care needed to treat such small spaces within the tooth’s root canal.

-That’s why Dr. Moradian uses state-of-the-art technology such as digital imaging to pinpoint the severity of the root canal issues.
+That’s why Dr. Moradian uses state-of-the-art technology such as digital imaging in his Tampa office to pinpoint the severity of the root canal issues.
 Once the procedure is completed he checks again to verify that everything is sealed properly.

 To do this properly ultrasonic equipment, such as specialized microscopes are used to remove old fillings in the canal, as visualize the and seal the tooth properly.